A Meditation Pilgrimage · Southern Morocco

 Ecology & Community

 We will travel in a fragile natural environment.
-All waste must be collected and brought back to town.
+All trash must be collected and brought back to town.
 Do not leave anything behind in the desert.
 Tips for camel drivers and guides are customary and can be pooled and shared at the end of the retreat.
-Donations of useful clothing or gear are also welcome.
+Donations of useful clothing or gear at the end of the journey are also welcome.

 The journey begins with a single step